Treaty of the Triple Alliance: Consequences for the Empire of Brazil

+the war produced for the first time in Brazil a modern, professional army ... and one that sought to play a political role.
+The link between the Paraguayan War, the questão militar in the 1870s and 1880s and the military coup of November 1889 that established a republic in Brazil, only eighteen months after the abolition of slavery, is too well known to require elaboration".

 Uruguay

 The Treaty of Peace, Commerce and Navigation was signed on 13 December 1873, between Paraguay and Uruguay.
 As with the Brazilian treaty, Paraguay recognized the expenses, damages, and detriments of the Uruguayan campaign.
 Both governments also committed to return all prisoners of war and to reopen commerce on the rivers.